Sparragus/slack-bot-edward-snowden/README.md

+#slack-bot-edward-snowden

-Let the defender of privacy keep you anonymous on Slack.
-Edward Snowden will anonymize all your messages before sending them to #random.
+Let the Edward Snowden keep you anonymous on Slack. [slack-bot-edward-snowden](https://github.com/Sparragus/slack-bot-edward-snowden) will anonymize all your messages before sending them to #random.

 ## Installation
 Before we deploy this app to [Heroku](https://heroku.com) we need to create and configure the bot on Slack.